iamsayan/ultimate-facebook-comments/readme.txt

 Yes, this plugin is compatible with any theme.

+= I want to migrate from other facebook comments plugin.
+What are the steps? =

+Just copy Facebook App ID and paste it on plugin settings page and this plugin will do the rest.
+Also don't forget to configure plugin setting according to your need.

 = How to show FB comment count on frontend posts meta? =

 In this case, you have to edit your theme's template files i.e. single.php, page.php etc. And add/replace default published date function with this: